 Name Independent Financially Literate Education and Experience Robert L. Llewellyn (Chair) Yes Yes Mr. Llewellyn has a BS degree from Pennsylvania State University, an MBA from Boston University and a Certificate of Financial Literacy for Directors from Rotman School of Management, University of Toronto.
 Having been a senior executive and board member of several companies, Mr. Llewellyn has had controllers reporting to him and was required to understand financial statements.
 Donald V. Lussier Yes Yes Mr. Lussier has a B Comm degree from the University of Manitoba.
 Having served as senior executive of several companies and as a former chair of the audit committee of Misericordia Health Centre, Mr. Lussier was required to have a thorough understanding of accounting principles and understand financial statements.

 George F. McCarthy Yes Yes Mr. McCarthy has a BS degree from University of Detroit and an MBA from University of Chicago.
 Having been a senior executive and board member of several companies, with chief financial officers reporting to him and overall responsibility for accuracy of financial statements, Mr. McCarthy was required to have a thorough understanding of accounting principles, financial statements and internal controls.
 Patricia L. Nielsen Yes Yes Ms. Nielsen has a partial BA degree from University of Western Ontario, an Executive MBA Certificate from University of Toronto, and several designations, including Financial Management, from General Electric's John F. Welch Leadership Center at Crotonville.
 Having been a senior executive and board member of several companies, with chief financial officers reporting to her and overall responsibility for accuracy of financial statements, Ms. Nielsen was required to have a thorough understanding of accounting principles, financial statements and internal controls.
-Frédéric A. Villain Exempt Yes Mr. Villain has the equivalent of an MA, Finance, degree or an MBA from HEC Paris.
-Mr. Villain has held various senior executive positions with Pernod Ricard having responsibility for financial matters and previously worked in the Audit department at Ernst & Young LLP.
+Thierry R. Pourchet Exempt Yes Mr. Pourchet graduated from Ecole de Management de Lyon (France).
+Mr. Pourchet has held various senior executive positions with Pernod Ricard having responsibility for financial matters and previously worked at Arthur Anderson holding various positions.

 The Corporation relies upon the Controlled Companies exemption in subsection 3.3(2) of Multilateral Instrument 52-110 - Audit Committees in respect of director appointees of the Corporation's majority shareholder or its affiliate.
-Mr. Frédéric Villain is the director appointee of the Corporation's current majority shareholder or its affiliate, Pernod Ricard, and the Board of Directors has determined in its reasonable judgment that Mr. Villain is able to exercise the impartial judgment necessary to fulfill his responsibilities as an Audit Committee member and, with his considerable skills, education and experience, his appointment is required by the best interests of the Corporation and its shareholders.
+Mr. Thierry Pourchet is the director appointee of the Corporation's current majority shareholder or its affiliate, Pernod Ricard, and the Board of Directors has determined in its reasonable judgment that Mr. Pourchet is able to exercise the impartial judgment necessary to fulfill his responsibilities as an Audit Committee member and, with his considerable skills, education and experience, his appointment is required by the best interests of the Corporation and its shareholders.